So we enter the 19km event at Karkloof on our pushbikes. Me n Jessie.

 We rode together a while, but then gravity took over and off went Hill downhill at an ever-increasing speed on his high-tech multi-shock softail plenty thousand Rand special just when Jess ran out of steam and decided to chill a bit.

 After another few kays I realised I was probably leading my category and was in for a podium finish and a prize: First SLOBO home (Seriously Lazy Old Bald Optometrists division).
 Jess was OK on the downhills (if rather cautious) and slow on all uphills – including some sections of “Dad, come back and push my bike for me”.
 Even so, I thought I had the win in the bag and was rehearsing my acceptance speech when, with much creaking and panting, an OLDER, BALDER optometrist pulled up next to me and called out “Swanepoel!”.
 It was young Graham Lewis, who, although MUCH older than me, was probably competing for my crown!
 I tried to delay him but he was eager to move on, so – although I could have blown his doors off – I let him go (on his twenty year old, unsprung bottle store delivery fiets, with his knees whizzing past his ears his seat was so low) as I had to wait for Jess.
 Ah, well, silver medal, I thought.

 Just before prize-giving I had a thought and scurried over to have a quiet word with the officials.
-“First SLOBO home: Swanepoel” came the announcement, and I stepped onto the podium to receive gold.
+“First SLOBO home: Swanepoel” came the announcement over the tannoy system, and I stepped onto the podium to receive gold – to tremendous applause.
 Lewis had been disqualified, and quite rightly so.
-He’s doing Comrades again this year, which quite clearly ruled him out on the important “SL” part of the category.
+He’s running the Comrades ultra-marathon again this year, which quite clearly ruled him out on the important “SL” part of the category.
+Justice had prevailed.